DaviD4Chirino/david-personal-website/articles/awesome-custom-cursor.md

 And Godot has 17 of them, and I got really fed up with the 1-frame delay.
 So instead of making a image following the mouse, so i made a "native" one with is version 2.x and the one you are seeing.

 Now, Godot does not have animated cursors, its just static images so what I took the animation system of v1.x and made is so on every shape change you play an invisible animation, and i project the current animation image into the mouse.
-In other words **We force the engine to be animated by changing the frames mannually.**
+In other words **We force the engine to be animated by changing the frames manually.**

 There's still the drawback of only having 17 shapes, if you're making an app or just want more shapes, tough luck, but i still have v1.x available if you're in the need of more shapes.